Citizen media: Video

 Although videos/films can be produced by a single individual, production often requires a group of participants.
 And, so participatory filmmaking includes a set of techniques to involve communities/groups in conceptualizing and producing their own films.
-Chris Lunch, a preeminent contemporary author on participatory video and executive director of Insight, explains that “The idea behind this is that making a video is easy and accessible, and is a great way of bringing people together to explore issues, voice concerns, or simply to be creative and tell stories.”
+Chris Lunch, a preeminent contemporary author on participatory video and executive director of Insight, explains that "The idea behind this is that making a video is easy and accessible, and is a great way of bringing people together to explore issues, voice concerns, or simply to be creative and tell stories."

 Participatory video was developed in opposition to more traditional documentary film approaches, in which indigenous knowledge and local initiatives are filmed and disseminated by outside professional filmmakers.
 These professionals, who are often from relatively privileged backgrounds use their artistic license to design narrative stories and interpret the meaning of the images/actions that they film.
 As such, the film is often created for the benefit of outsiders and those that are filmed rarely benefit from their participation.
 The objectives of participatory video are to facilitate empowerment, community self-sufficiency, and communication.

 Origins

 The first experiments in PV were the work of Don Snowden, a Canadian who pioneered the idea of using media to enable a people-centered community development approach.
 Then Director of the Extension Department at Memorial University of Newfoundland, Snowden worked with filmmaker Colin Low and the National Film Board of Canada's Challenge for Change program to apply his ideas in Fogo Island, Newfoundland, a small fishing community.

-By watching each other's films, the villagers realized that they shared many of the same concerns and they joined together to create solutions.
+By watching each other's films, the villagers realized that they shared many of the same concerns and they joined to create solutions.
 The villager's films were shared with policy-makers, many of whom had no real conception of the conditions in which Fogo Islanders lived.
 As a result of this dialogue, policy-makers introduced regulation changes.
 Snowden went on to apply the Fogo process all over the world until his death in India in 1984.
 Since then, most of the development of the participatory video technique has been led by non-academic practitioners in the United Kingdom, France, Australia, and Canada.